 Now a days, gourmet markets are some of the top Madrid attractions.
-Former flea markets, this structures have been reformed in a very modern way in order to host food stalls that sell gourmet food and drink, as well as bars that serve you wonderful tapas.
+Former flea and groceries markets, this structures have been reformed in a very modern way in order to host food stalls that sell gourmet food and drink, as well as bars that serve you wonderful tapas.
 If you are wondering what to do in Madrid when lunchtime or dinnertime arrives, just visit San Miguel Market and San Anton Market- you will be impressed with the offer.

 San Miguel Market